The New England Journal of Medicine July 04, 2019

 Radiographic progression-free survival

-Key result: Enzalutamide significantly reduced the risk of radiographic disease progression or death compared to placebo in patients receiving ADT.
+Key result: Enzalutamide plus ADT significantly reduced the risk of radiographic progression or death compared with ADT alone.

 Tailored to your role